ghernantes/Training.MLOps.MLFlow/1_MLFlow_Install_and_Hello_World/README.md

     mlflow.doctor()
 ```

-When we run that code we should have something like:
+`mlflow.doctor()` function quickly check your `mlflow` install.
+When we call it, it returns something like:

 ```bash
 (mlflow)$ python mlflow_doctor.py